JanOdijk/simauthors/README.md

 Note that it can only suggest plausible conflicts but it cannot guarantee that all conflicts will be detected.

-The software can only detect potential conflicts, it cannot resolve them, and it cannot create a program wiithout (or with the least number of) conflicts.
+The software can only detect potential conflicts, it cannot resolve them, and it cannot create a conference programme without (or with the least number of) conflicts.

-The program must be adapted by the conference program committee iteratively, rechecked by the *simauthors* program, until no conlicts are deteercted or only acceptable conflicts remain.
+The conference programme must be adapted by the conference programme committee iteratively, rechecked by the *simauthors* program, until no conflicts are detected or only acceptable conflicts remain.
 There is no guarantee that there is a solution without conflicts.

 # Global Procedure

 The procedure that the *simauthors* software supports is as follows:
-1. The programme committee makes a program.
+1. The programme committee makes a conference programme.
 It stores it in a file as described in the section *Presuppositions*
 2. The *simauthors* program is run to detect potential author conflicts
-3. The program committee annotates the output of the *simauthors* program and identifies the real conflicts.
-If no conflcts are found anymore, the procedure stops.
+3. The programme committee annotates the output of the *simauthors* program and identifies the real conflicts.
+If no conflicts are found anymore, the procedure stops.
 4. It revises the program to avoid the identified conflicts. and repeats the procedure from item *2*

 Note that there is no guarantee that all conflicts can be resolved and thus no guarantee that this procedure stops.

+In most cases one can only take into account conflicts with the first or second author of a paper.
+In some cases the authors have indicated that the presenter will be a specific author.
+One can specify this in the conference programme file.
+(See the [*Presenters*](#presenters) section).

 In cases where not all conflicts can be resolved, the programme committee has to make a decision to finalise the conference programme.

 # Presuppositions